scalapb/ScalaPB/docs/src/main/tut/customizations.md

   preamble: "sealed trait CommonMessage"
 };
 ```

+- `scope` controls whether the specified options apply only for this proto
+  files or for the entire package.
+Default is `FILE`.
+See [package-scoped options](#package-scoped-options)
+  for more details.

 - `package_name` sets the Scala base package name, if this is not defined,
 then it falls back to `java_package` and then to `package`.